zhangchengchuan/tp-1/docs/UserGuide.md

 ### Modules:
 #### Adding a module: `addMod`
 Adds a module into the module list.
-A module contains its name and zoom links.
-It can also be associated with any number of Todo, Deadline, Event tasks (like exams, assignments).
-These Tasks are added in the Task tab with a `/mod MODULE`.
+A module contains its name and a website link for online learning.

-Format: `addMod NAME /l LINK_NAME LINK` <br/>
+Format: `addMod n/NAME l/LINK` <br/>
-Examples: `addMod CS2103 /l tutorial https://...`
+Examples: `addMod n/CS2103 l/https://...`

 #### Read details of a module: `readMod`
 View module in detail.
 Creates a pop-up window to show the course name, link, and all tasks associated with the course.